-Since propagation in a rule-based constraint solver corresponds to a fixpoint computation with its rules, it is preferable to have a minimal set of rules to accelerate the fixpoint computation and thus to improve the efficiency of the constraint solver.
-A smart fixpoint engine may detect redundant rules at runtime, but it is obviously cheaper to remove them at compile time or before.
+Since propagation in a rule-based constraint solver corresponds to a fixpoint computation with its rules, it is preferable to have a minimal number of rules to accelerate the fixpoint computation and thus to improve the efficiency of the constraint solver.
+A smart fixpoint engine may detect redundant rules at run-time, but it is obviously cheaper to remove them at compile time or before.
 We can use a variation of the operational equivalence test [3] between programs to remove redundant rules from the (completed) union of constraint solvers.

-Definition 8.
-A rule R is redundant in a CHR program P iff for all states S: If $S \mapsto_P^ S_1$ then $S \mapsto{P \setminus \{R\}}^ S_2$ , where $S_1$ and $S_2$ are final states and $S_1$ and $S_2$ are variants of each other.
+Definition 9.
+A rule R is redundant in a CHR program P iff for all states S: If $S \mapsto_P^ S_1$ then $S \mapsto{P \setminus \{R\}}^ S_2$, where S_1 and S_2 are final states and S_1 and S_2 are identical up to renaming of variables and logical equivalence of built-in constraints.